ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

 .. |Launch inventory with localhost| image:: ../common/images/inventories-launch-adhoc-cg-test-localhost.png

 .. image:: ../common/images/inventories-launch-adhoc-cg-test-localhost2.png
+	:alt: Launching a Ping adhoc command on the newly created inventory with localhost.

 You can see in the jobs detail view the container was reached successfully using one of ad hoc jobs.

 |Inventory with localhost ping success|

 .. |Inventory with localhost ping success| image:: ../common/images/inventories-launch-adhoc-cg-test-localhost-success.png
+	:alt: Jobs output view showing a successfully ran adhoc job.

 If you have an OpenShift UI, you can see Pods appear and disappear as they deploy and terminate.
 Alternatively, you can use the CLI to perform a ``get pod`` operation on your namespace to watch these same events occurring in real-time.